 The Making of Living Hawaiian Style, OUR KŪPUNA AND THE ʻĀINA Legacy Project with ʻĪao Middle School

 Through a generous grant from The Makana Aloha Foundation, When We Shine Foundation provided classroom support.
-Rae Takemote, Creative Projects Coordinator and teaching artists, Melinda Caroll and Shelley Toon Lindberg, joined in this living legacy project with ʻĪao Middle School 6th Grade Teacher, Donelle Sakuma, resulting in a multi-media music video project entitled, Living Hawaiian Style as part of When We Shine Foundationʻs ongoing series, “Our Kupuna and the ʻĀina.”
+Rae Takemoto, Creative Projects Coordinator and Teaching Artists, Melinda Caroll and Shelley Toon Lindberg, joined in this living legacy project with ʻĪao Middle School 6th Grade Teacher, Donelle Sakuma, resulting in a multi-media music video project entitled, Living Hawaiian Style as part of When We Shine Foundationʻs ongoing series, “Our Kupuna and the ʻĀina.”

 Students were asked to write a reflection question about the experiences they had with this project.
 Here are some questions they came up with: